-Surf Beach is located 50 miles northwest of Los Angeles and had already witnessed a fatal shark attack, in October 2010.
-Back then, a 19-year-old bodyboarder passed away after a severe blood loss.
+Surf Beach is located 50 miles northwest of Los Angeles and had already witnessed a fatal shark attack in October 2010.
+Back then, a 19-year-old bodyboarder passed away after severe blood loss.

-Great white sharks have already been spotted in the region but, despite a couple of attacks, there were no deaths in the last years.
+Great white sharks have already been spotted in the region but, despite a couple of attacks, there have been no deaths in the last few years.
 Surfers are easy targets for sharks.

-Learn how to protect yourself and reduce the probabilities of suffering a shark attack.
+Learn how to protect yourself and reduce the probability of suffering a shark attack.